gammu/gammu/docs/manual/project/roadmap.rst

 In many cases ``unsigned char`` is used without any reason.

-Extendability of libGammu
+Extensibility of libGammu
 -------------------------

 Current way of adding protocol specific functionality from applications using libGammu is broken.
 Actually only application using this is Gammu utility.
-This option should be either completely removed or rewritten from scratch not to be dependant on libGammu internals.
+This option should be either completely removed or rewritten from scratch not to be dependent on libGammu internals.

 Built time configuration
 ------------------------